 Breaking this down into its component elements, what do we get?
 I will analyse them from right to left: Expectations, Production and finally Quality.

 One of the biggest issues we have today is the concept of over-selling.
-We have salespeople who are rewarded on contract signature rather than on the project’s profitability at time of delivery.
-As a consequence, they are encouraged to promise more than is realistic and, raising expectations in terms of the features included, the time of delivery, the skills available, etc. When you have sold all the workforce to existing clients, you cannot sell more without creating issues in terms of expectations and the Quality of the projects, products and services.
+We have salespeople who are rewarded on a contract signature rather than on the project’s profitability at the time of delivery.
+As a consequence, they are encouraged to promise more than is realistic and, raising expectations in terms of the features included, the time of delivery, the skills available, etc. When you have sold all the workforce to existing clients, you cannot sell more without creating issues in terms of expectations and the Quality of the projects, products, and services.

-But the salesforce is not the only one to blame in our failure: it requires communication, understanding and negotiation at the team level.
+But the salesforce is not the only one to blame in our failure: it requires communication, understanding, and negotiation at the team level.
 It is very rare that expectations are clearly expressed, typically only requirements are communicated by the client; there is a big gap between requirements and expectations, and you need to understand and manage that.
 Talking to the client and finding out the expectations is something which has been promoted in theories for decades in the IT industry.
 We had, in the 1980s a software development lifecycle called “spiral”, in which prototypes were cumulatively constructed and reviewed by the client so as to ensure that no expectation was misinterpreted.